1. About.com

 Ist es dir zu heiß?
 Do you feel too hot?/Are you too hot?

-DATIVE PHRASES: Although it is okay to say "I'm hot/cold" in English, this is not the case in German.
-To express that you feel hot or cold in German, you use a dative pronoun (dir and mir in the examples above).
-The German says "to me it is hot" rather than "I am hot" — which means something like you are "in heat"!
+Although it is OK to say "I'm hot/cold" in English, this is not the case in German.
+To express that you feel hot or cold in German, use a dative pronoun — dir (to you) and mir (to me) in the examples above.
+In German, you say, "to me, it is hot" rather than "I am hot," which in German would roughly translate as "you are in heat."